The Stains Infecting the Creative-Energy Drops

-Physical and verbal karmas, as asserted by Gelug Prasangika, comprise both revealing forms (rnam-par rig-byed-kyi gzugs, Skt. vijnaptirupa) and non-revealing forms (rnam-par rig-byed ma-yin-pa’i gzugs, Skt. avijnaptirupa).
+The karma associated with actions of the body or speech, as asserted by Madhyamaka, comprise both revealing forms (rnam-par rig-byed-kyi gzugs, Skt. vijnaptirupa) and nonrevealing forms (rnam-par rig-byed ma-yin-pa’i gzugs, Skt. avijnaptirupa).

-- The revealing form of a physical action is the compulsive shape (dbyibs) that the body takes while acting.
-The revealing form of a verbal action is the compulsive sound (sgra) that our voice takes when speaking.
+- The revealing form of a physical action is the compulsive motion or movements of the body as the method implemented for causing the action of the body to take place.
+The revealing form of a verbal action are the compulsive utterances of our voice as the method implemented for causing the action of the speech to take place.
 These revealing forms may be constructive, destructive or unspecified.
-They are knowable by either visual or audial cognition and they are “revealing” in the sense that they reveal the motivation behind them.
-They last only so long as the physical or verbal action lasts.
+They are knowable by either visual or audial cognition and they are “revealing” in the sense that they reveal the ethical status of the consciousness that caused it to arise.
+They last only so long as the action of body or speech takes place.

-- The non-revealing form of a physical or verbal action is a subtle form not made of particles and is knowable only by mental cognition.
-They are caused by a strong constructive or destructive motivation and, consequently are themselves either constructive or destructive, but they are “non-revealing” in that they do not reveal that motivation.
+- The nonrevealing form of a physical or verbal action is a subtle form not made of particles and is knowable only by mental cognition.
+They are caused by a strong constructive or destructive motivation and, consequently are themselves either constructive or destructive, but they are “nonrevealing” in that they do not reveal the ethical status of the consciousness that caused it to arise.
 They begin with the onset of the action as part of the mental continuum.
 They do not degenerate, but continue with the mental continuum after the action has ceased, so long as the intention remains to continue to repeat the action.
 They cease when the intention fully arises never to repeat the action again.

-Although physical and verbal actions may occur while we are awake and mentally cognizing the mental holograms of the four occasions, any actions committed in the mental holograms of the awake and dream-occasions are merely mental actions.
-As mental actions, such as imagining or dreaming murdering someone or verbally teaching the Dharma to someone, they do not entail the revealing forms of physical or verbal karma.
+Although physical and verbal actions may occur while we are awake and mentally cognizing the mental holograms of the four occasions, any non-physical actions committed in the mental holograms of the awake and dream-occasions – such as imagining or dreaming of murdering someone or verbally teaching the Dharma to someone – are merely mental actions.
+As mental actions, they do not entail the revealing forms of physical or verbal karma.